 \subsection{The three variable knot invariant}

-We use results of the previous sections to define a simpler knot invariant.
-Specifically, actions by the boundary torus of $Y_K$ on $\hat{Z}_{b,c}$ imply that infinitely many different $(b,c)$'s are related.
+We use the results of the previous sections to define a simpler knot invariant.
+Specifically, the actions of the boundary torus of $Y_K$ on $\hat{Z}_{b,c}$ imply that infinitely many different $(b,c)$ pairs are related.
 Hence, we choose $\hat{Z}_{0,0}$ to be independent.
-Furthermore, they imply that $\hat{Z}_{0,0}(M_K, y,z,n,m,q)$ are independent of values of $n,m \in \intg$.
+Furthermore, they imply that $\hat{Z}_{0,0}(M_K, y,z,n,m,q)$ is independent of values of $n,m \in \intg$.
 Using these properties of $\hat{Z}_{b,c}$, we define a three variable knot invariant.